 If your soil is firm and compact, like heavy clay, you can often skip the concrete.
 A great alternative is to backfill the hole with the soil you dug out, tamping it down in layers to ensure it’s tightly packed around the post.
 Some installers also use crushed gravel as a backfill.
 Gravel allows for excellent drainage, which helps prevent water from pooling around the base of your post, and it can be compacted to create a very firm base.
 For a modern approach, expanding foam products are also available that are designed specifically for setting posts and can be a lighter, quicker alternative to mixing heavy concrete.

-Mix and Pour Concrete Correctly
+How to Mix and Pour Concrete Like a Pro

 If you’ve decided concrete is necessary, doing it right is key to the long-term health of your fence.
 A proper installation prevents wobbly posts and future headaches.
 Start by mixing the concrete until it reaches a consistent, thick oatmeal-like texture—not too soupy.
 Pour the concrete into the hole around the post, making sure it fills the space evenly.
 As you pour, use a stick to poke out any air pockets.
 Finally, slope the top of the concrete away from the post.
 This small detail is important because it directs rainwater away, protecting the base of your post and the integrity of your entire commercial fencing project.